/Teaching/Mobile Security/Assignments

 Task 1

 The first assignment focuses on combining network analysis with mobile security.
 Your task consists of analysing a set of min.
-3 applications for Android or iOS and find out if they are susceptible to MITM attacks and what data it transmits to servers.
-Some background knowledge on the relevant concepts is provided on the assignment slides.
+3 Android applications to find out if they are susceptible to MITM attacks and whether their Data Safety claims are accurate.
+Some background knowledge on the relevant concepts is provided at the bottom of this page and on the assignment slides.
+You are expected to fill in the remaining details through additional research.

 The steps for each of the apps are: